1139th Engineer Combat Group: The 1139th in the European Theater of Operations

 Once across the Rhine, they found the enemy largely routed and in full retreat.
-On March 31, 1945, the Third Army started its run towards Berlin, from Mainz, Germany, traveling north-east through Frankfurt to Friedberg, to Alsfeld, then crossing the Fulda River with a 312-foot Treadway M2 Bridge, on to Reichensachsen, Germany.
-Then traveling eastward they next bridged the Werra River and traveled to Langensalza, Germany, and after bridging the Helme River on April 11, 1945, they traveled along the Autobahn for two days constructing Bailey Bridges where needed to repair sections of the highway that had been destroyed by allied bombardment.
+On March 31, 1945, the Third Army started its run towards Berlin, from Mainz, traveling north-east through Frankfurt to Friedberg, to Alsfeld, then crossing the Fulda River with a 312-foot Treadway M2 Bridge, on to Reichensachsen.
+Then traveling eastward they next bridged the Werra River and traveled to Langensalza, and after bridging the Helme River on April 11, 1945, they traveled along the Autobahn for two days constructing Bailey Bridges where needed to repair sections of the highway that had been destroyed by allied bombardment.
 While traveling the Autobahn, they came across an area where the median strip had been paved as a landing airstrip and painted green, and on it sat an unusual-looking plane with no propeller.
 It turned out to be one of the German Jet planes that had been abandoned during the rapid retreat of the German Army.

-The 1139th stopped in Weimar, Germany, on April 13, 1945.
+The 1139th stopped in Weimar, on April 13, 1945.
 Here they were situated in the most luxurious barracks that they had stayed in; formerly used by German Anti-aircraft troops.
 However, it was also here that they saw their most horrible of all sights; the Buchenwald Concentration Camp.
 The Third Army had liberated the camp just two days earlier.
 At the urging of General Patton, many of the 1139th troops visited the camp and saw the walking skeletons, stacks of withered corpses, and incompletely burned bodies, pits of lime covered bodies, and all saw emaciated inmates from the camp walking along the road towards Weimer, and heard firsthand accounts about the horrors from a former Captain of the Dutch army, who was taken in from the camp to act as an interpreter.

-On April 16, 1945, the Third army continued moving eastward until it arrived just outside of Chemnitz, Germany.
+On April 16, 1945, the Third army continued moving eastward until it arrived just outside of Chemnitz.
 At this point, they were only 135 miles from Berlin.
 However, with the threat of a National Redoubt (potential reorganization and resistance by the remainder of the German army), Eisenhower ordered Patton's army southward toward Bavaria and Czechoslovakia, anticipating a last stand there by Nazi German forces.
-The XX Corps raced south-westward to Lichtenfels, Germany; bridging the Saale and the Weisse rivers, arriving April 18, 1945.
-Then turning southeast they bridged the Main River and traveled to Pegnitz, Germany, and after spanning the Naab River with a 240-foot Treadway M2 Bridge arrived in Burglengenfeld, Germany on April 25, 1945.
+The XX Corps raced south-westward to Lichtenfels; bridging the Saale and the Weisse rivers, arriving April 18, 1945.
+Then turning southeast they bridged the Main River and traveled to Pegnitz, and after spanning the Naab River with a 240-foot Treadway M2 Bridge arrived in Burglengenfeld on April 25, 1945.
 On April 27, 1945, they traveled to Regensburg where they stopped to develop plans for crossing the Danube River.
-Then continuing into southern Bavaria, they constructed a 516-foot Treadway M2 Bridge to cross the Danube, arriving in Straubing, Germany on April 30, 1945.
+Then continuing into southern Bavaria, they constructed a 516-foot Treadway M2 Bridge to cross the Danube, arriving in Straubing on April 30, 1945.